mlecoz/PulSonify/README.md

 ```

 The final two sound options are convolutions of the heartbeat with sounds I recorded.
 Because each heartbeat is like an impulse response with unit 1, playing the sound at every fire interval achieves the desired convolution.

+## Concept and Purpose

+This version of PulSonify enables a smattering of pulse sonification methods.
+In this sense, this version of PulSonify is an exploration of a wide range of conceptual possibilities.
+What follows is an explanation of each of these possibilities.

+### Music Mixer
+The top switches (argeggio, maraca, drips, bells, snap) relate to this concept.
+PulSonify could become a music mixing tool, in which artists select which musical sounds should play to the beat of their heart.
+Further options could be offered, such as a slider controlling the amplitude of these sounds.

+### Autonomic Feedback
+Hearing an auditory representation of one's own heartbeat can be helpful when one is trying to slow it down and thereby relax.
+It can also be useful for assessing one's exertion in exercise.

+### Convolution Generator
+My two favorite switches in the PulSonify iPhone app are "uke convolution" and "singing convolution."
+Each convolves a clip I recorded with the heartbeat itself.
+In the ukulele clip, I play the chords C-G-Am-F. In the singing clip, I sing the first few words of the Latin hymn "O Salutaris Hostia."
+I chose a Latin song because I figured that the convolution would sound less like muddled language and more like raw sung notes (this assessment, I believe, was correct).
+I liked the convolutions so much because they sounded cool, *and* it was possible to hear the throb of the heartbeat in them.
+This made for a really interesting way to hear your own heartbeat.
+It'd be cool to add a feature to PulSonify that allows users to record their own sound clip (via the app) to convolve with their heartbeat!

+### Tap Dance Choreography Aid
+Several of the sound switches (brush, perry diddle, shuffles, cramproll, flap) in the PulSonify app are tap dance sounds that I recorded.